aio-libs/aiojobs/docs/api.rst

      ``handler(scheduler, context)`` signature to log
      unhandled exceptions from jobs (see
      :meth:`Scheduler.call_exception_handler` for documentation about
-     *context* and default implementaion).
+     *context* and default implementation).

    .. note::

      *close_timeout* pinned down to ``0.1`` second, it looks too small at first glance.
 But it is a timeout for waiting cancelled jobs.
-Normally job is finished immediatelly if it doesn't swallow :exc:`asyncio.CancelledError`.
+Normally job is finished immediately if it doesn't swallow :exc:`asyncio.CancelledError`.

      But in last case there is no reasonable timeout with good number